gilesknap/eyes2/README.md

 - in src/entity/genotype/genotypes take a copy of random.rs, rename it and replace RandomGenotype to YourNewGenotype or similar
-- Choose an id string for the type and update get_name with it.
 - add pub mod your_new_module to src/entity/genotype/genotypes/mod.rs
 - add an extra arm to the match in src/entity/genotype/genotype::new_genotype
 - maybe add some of your new type into the default settings in